aota/kaleidofest.ca/info.md

 published: true
 ---

 # Festival Info

-## The Info Booth - Avenue Central Midway
+## The Info Booth - located on the Festival Square
-**Friday Night, Saturday & Sunday All Day** *Sponsored by iNews 880AM*
+**Friday Night, Saturday & Sunday All Day | 93 St & 118 Ave**

+*Sponsored by iNews 880AM*

-Head over to the Info Booth (9210-118 Avenue) and pick up some great Kaleido merchandise.
-We will be selling festival musicians’ CDs and merch, The Carrot Arts Coffeehouse travel mugs, Kaleido festival T-shirts, and much more.
-Also at the booth: Programs, first aid, lost & found, and Alberta Avenue restaurant maps.
+Head over to the Info Booth (93 St & 118 Ave) and pick up some great Kaleido merchandise.

+This year we are selling limited-edition 10 year memorabilia T-shirts, hats and cups.
+Be sure to get yours before they’re gone!
+We will also be selling festival musicians’ CDs and merch, The Carrot Arts Comunity Coffeehouse mugs, and much more.
+Also at the booth: Festival Guides, first aid, lost & found, and Alberta Avenue restaurant maps.

+For washroom locations, please see festival site map.

 ## Programs?
 Programs for sale $2 at the Carrot prior to festival, and at the info and merch booths during festival.